DenysShl/cinema-service/README.md

 ![](images/start.jpg)
 <p align="center" style="font-size: 38px">
-CINEMA-SERVICE
 </p>

-## Cinema-Service with use Spring
+## Cinema-Service
 ### Project description:

 This is an application that represents the Cinema service.
-It is built using SOLID principles and implemented as such functionalities such as authentication, registration, selection of all movies, user tickets, list of permitted movie theaters.
+It is built using SOLID principles and implemented such functions as authentication, registration, selection of all movies, user tickets, don't think that you have such function.
 With the ability to add new ones and delete them users, tickets and movies.
 Interaction with the database implemented using `Spring`.

 ## Features 👀️:

-- User find by email and create
+- Find user by email
-- Authentication login and register
+- Login and registration
-- Create cinema hall
-- Create movie service
-- Create movie session service
-- Create order
-- Create shopping cart service
-- Complete order
-- Request body all cinema hall, movie, user, order
+- Create cinema hall, movie, movie session, order, shopping cart
-- Login and Register
+- Get cinema halls, movies, orders

 ## Realization details
 ### The project uses the following architecture:
-### Project based on 4-layer architecture:
+### Project based on 3-layer architecture:
 - Data access layer (DAO)
 - Application layer (services)
 - REST layer (controllers)
-- Security layer (security)

 ## Technologies that were used to create the service:
-### Tehnologies:
+### Technologies:
   - Apache Tomcat (to run app locally)
   - PostgreSQL
   - Hibernate